jbequ5/Enigma-Machine-Miner/SAGE-Deep-Dive.md

 **How it works**:
 - Receives raw BD/PD artifacts (proposals, tools, curricula, services) from local runs.
-- Upgrades them by injecting relevant ranked intelligence from Strategy and adversarial insights from Defense.
+- Upgrades them by pulling relevant ranked intelligence from Strategy and adversarial insights from Defense.
+- The upgrade process is controlled and scripted: Synapse identifies the most relevant high-signal fragments and patterns, injects proven solving strategies, verifier rules, and economic impact data, and produces a higher-quality version.
 - Measures real-world usage, revenue, and downstream EFS impact transparently.
 - Landed proposals generate new challenges that feed back into Solve, closing the loop.
 - The Sage Marketplace serves as the authorized monetization channel.

-**Contribution Tracking**:
+**Contribution Tracking and Rewards**:
 Every upgraded artifact credits original contributors through provenance and contribution scoring.
-Participants see exactly how their work generated economic value and receive fair rewards.
+Participants see exactly how their fragments helped generate economic value and receive fair rewards.

 **Outputs**:
 Upgraded BD/PD artifacts, landed proposals, marketplace revenue, and impact signals that strengthen the flywheel.